How to Soften Butter Five Ways

 Why Softened Butter?

-Often baking recipes call for butter that's been "softened to room temperature."
+Baking recipes often call for butter that's been "softened to room temperature."
 I always assumed this was to make our lives easier, because if you've ever tried to cream cold butter — you know it's no fun.
 But turns out, there's actually a scientific reason for softening butter to room temperature, beyond just making it more malleable.

 As you cream butter and sugar together, the grains of sugar force their way through the fat, leaving a lot of tiny air bubbles in their wake.
 During baking, that trapped air expands, giving you a light and fluffy result.
 If the butter is too cold, it won't hold air, giving you a dense result.
 If the butter is too warm, the air bubbles will collapse.

 So, what is softened butter?
 Softened butter should still hold its shape, but easily dent when pressed.
-Whether you've planned ahead or you're in a pinch, learn to soften butter five ways.
+Whether you've planned ahead or you're in a pinch, learn to soften butter five ways: one slow way and four quick ways.

 Pretty much any baker will tell you, the best way to soften butter is to leave it out at room temperature before baking.
 The problem?
 This requires planning.
 If you do remember, you should allow the butter to sit at room temperature between 30 minutes and an hour, depending on how cold it was to start with and the room temperature.
 The butter should easily dent when pressed, but it shouldn't be liquid anywhere.